 The optoelectronics group is one of the most long established research activities in the University of Glasgow.
-We have been responsible for many breakthroughs in integrated optics and semiconductor laser devices, leading to many successful spinout activities including Gemfire, Intense and Cascade.
+We have been responsible for many breakthroughs in integrated optics and semiconductor laser devices, leading to many successful spinout activities.
 The group attracts diverse funding from government and industry sources and provides a superb training environment for researchers seeking a career in optoelectronics research and business.

 The group benefits from the James Watt Nanofabrication Centre in the University of Glasgow, its own excellent test and measurement facilities, and a great many collaborations in the UK and overseas.